conda/conda/docs/source/user-guide/configuration/use-condarc.rst

 Token to be used for Anaconda.org uploads (conda-build 3.0+) (anaconda_token)
 -----------------------------------------------------------------------------

-Tokens are a means of authenticating with anaconda.org without logging in.
+Tokens are a means of authenticating with Anaconda.org without logging in.
 You can pass your token to conda-build with this condarc setting, or with a CLI argument.
 This is unset by default.
-Setting it implicitly enables anaconda_upload.
+Setting it implicitly enables ``anaconda_upload``.

   .. code-block:: yaml